gvwilson/sensibleadventures/iffy/iffy.md

 "Foolishness,"
-Uncle Jack muttered as soon as Wales was gone, though whether he meant the idea of four people eating at the galley's little table or the idea of watching waves for pleasure he didn't say.
+Uncle Jack muttered as soon as Wales was gone, though whether he meant the idea of trying to squeeze four people around the galley's little table or the idea of watching waves for pleasure he didn't say.
 He stabbed a chunk of mushroom with a chopstick and stuffed it into his mouth.